kingdom-building-ministries/kbm-static-site/blog/_posts/2014-05-21-mark-your-calendar-may-29-30-adrian-mick-and-efrem-share.md

   - Live Streaming
 ---

 Mark your calendar and invite your friends and family to watch these upcoming live stream classroom sessions!
-Click the video below to watch an invitation from staff member, Laura Bulgrien.
+Watch this invitation from staff member, Laura Bulgrien.
+{% include vimeo.html video='96034839' %}

 <a href="http://www.kbm.org/speakers/adrian-despres/" target="_blank">Adrian Despres</a> will be with us Thursday, May 29th from 8:00am - 9:30am (MST).
 We will be streaming his teaching, *Passion* live.
 This message will challenge and inspire you!
 Are you willing to **live** for Jesus Christ?